Events archive

 Manuel Parreño Piñol graduated from Xiangtan University with a Master’s Degree in Chinese Philosophy, focussing on the Meaning and Value of Goodness in Lao Zi’s Philosophy.

-Film Screening: Plastic China
+Film screening: Plastic China

 As the world’s biggest plastic waste importer, by 2016 China was receiving ten million tons per year from most of the developed countries around the world.
 With high external costs impacting the local environment and health, these imports are reborn here in these plastic workshops into “recycled” raw materials for the appetite of China – the world factory.
 This waste is then exported back to where they came from with a new face such as manufactured clothing or toys.